 3) Test Transfer Switches Monthly And Service Them Annually

-Also according to the NFPA 110 Standard 8.4.6, transfer switches must be tested monthly.
+Also according to the NFPA 110 generator testing standards, transfer switches must be tested monthly.
 If you have only 1 automatic transfer switch (ATS) and your generator has the minimum 30% load on it, your ATS test can count as your monthly backup generator load test requirement as well.

 In addition, transfer switches must be serviced annually.
 (If yours is overdue, feel free to schedule a transfer switch service call with Duthie.)